INTRODUCTION

 3. Visual Imagery:

-• Thought: The goal or intention behind visualizing the scenario is an abstract thought that guides the imagery but is not itself a sensory experience.
+Thought: The goal or intention behind visualising the scenario is an abstract thought that guides the imagery but is not itself a sensory experience.

 BRINGING EVERYTHING TOGETHER